 New York City is a great place for vacation anytime of year.
 Consider these 7 travel tips the next time you’re in the Big Apple.

-1. Eschew the tours; pave your own road: There are so many travel resources available, maps on demand, and our smartphones, tablets, and laptops that you can build your own vacation just from navigating your way on the World Wide Web.
+1. Eschew the tours; pave your own road: There are so many travel resources available, maps on demand, and our smartphones, tablets, and laptops that you can build your own vacation with some pre-trip research on the World Wide Web.

 2. See a Show: Broadway is arguably the theatre capital of the world; what better place to see a show?
 You don’t even have to go to a Broadway show; there are off and off-off Broadway shows as well as live comedy and other theatrical reviews to check out.
 TKTS in Times Square can get you same day rush-seats for a pretty hefty chunk off the ticket price for Broadway and some larger off-Broadway venues.

 3. Dine: With so many amazing dining options in New York City, the table is really set for your visit to NYC.
 Consider Sammy’s Noodle Shop on Sixth Avenue for Chinese, Francesco’s Pizzeria on the Upper West Side for pizza, and Sardi’s in the theatre district for your pre-show fine dining.